Wilmer Flores Preview, Player Props: Giants vs. Guardians

 Wilmer Flores At The Plate

-- Flores has picked up an RBI in 31.8% of his games this year, with two or more RBI in 11.8% of his games.
-He has also produced three or more runs in three contests.
+- Flores has had an RBI in 35 games this year (31.5%), including 13 multi-RBI outings (11.7%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.